timmydoza/mean-auth/README.md

 });
 ```

-###2.Routes accessible to admins, and other specified roles
+###2.
+Routes accessible to admins, and other specified roles
 The first argument passed to authenticat.roleAuth() is either a string specifying an acceptable role or an array strings that specify acceptable roles.
 Users whose roles property does include at least one of these roles will not be allowed to access the route;

 ```